kentwar/BOPElites/README.md

 BOP-Elites is a Quality Diversity algorithm.
 Learn more here https://quality-diversity.github.io/

-# Limitations and Use Case
+# Use Case
-## Highly sample efficient
+#### Highly sample efficient
 BOP-Elites is sample efficient, using Bayesian Optimisation to choose where to sample to efficiently balance exploitation and exploration through its acquisition function.
+It is therefore designed for use in expensive and low dimensional problems such as biological/chemical design where running experiments has a high overhead.

+# Limitations
-## Lower input dimensionality
+#### Lower input dimensionality
-BOP-Elites utilises Bayesian Optimisation (an adaptation of Expected Improvement) using a Gaussian Process and is therefore only functional on problems with relative low dimensions (for QD usecases).
+BOP-Elites utilises Bayesian Optimisation (an adaptation of Expected Improvement) using a Gaussian Process and is therefore only functional on problems with relative low dimensions (for QD usecases), Up to 20 dimensions is normally recommended.
-## 1-2d feature space
+#### 1-2d feature space
-BOP-Elites is only programmed to work with 1/2 d feature spaces.
+BOP-Elites is only programmed to work with 1 or 2 d feature spaces.
 While the concept can be extrapolated to (slightly) higher dimensions the number of regions would explode making the probability function for region membership unworkable.
 BOP-Elites uses a uniformly discretised grid.
+Other methods involve a Voronoi Tessalation approach to region construction, but this would require MC sampling (or some other technique) which is not covered here.
+#### Research code quality
 This is repurposed research code, made available for comparison for scientific purposes.
 Things may not work as intended because this was developed on linux, and I am now primarily using windows and there were some strange migration issues. so please contact me so we can make the work together

 ### How to use:

-There are executable self contained experiments in the tutorials folder.
-This is intended to show basic usage
+There are executable self contained experiments in the **\tutorials** folder.
+This is intended to show basic usage.
+Throughout the code KD means Known Descriptors/Behaviours.
+The naming 'coupled descriptors' came later during the paper writing stage and describes the idea that observing descriptors is very often coupled to the objective observation.

 ## Requirements: